Filtering matches

 });

-Mark the first desired number of matches on each callback using acrossElements option.
+Mark the first desired number of matches on each callback with acrossElements option.

 let reg = /.../gi;